Mitch454/projects/README.md

 # Startpage

-This is a simple start page, to scrub up on css as well as an exercise in git.
+This is a simple start page, to scrub up on css.

 ## Heading 2

 I suppose it might also be time to learn how to write **markdown**.

 ### This is a quoteblock